 - Field trips on water quality, fish and benthic collection and identification

 Get to Know Your Riverkeeper

-Most educational programs and visits by one of our three Riverkeepers are free.
+Most educational programs and visits by one of our two Riverkeepers are free.
 As a nonprofit conservation organization, Sound Rivers exists thanks to support from area citizens.
 So, donations are always welcome for any of our educational programs.